michareichmann/RD42-2018-11-BCMPrime/README.md

-# 3D Pixel Presentation for the RD42 Meeting at CERN in April 2018
+# BCMPrime Presentation for the RD42 Meeting in Ljbljana in 2018
-Link to the meeting: [RD42](https://indico.cern.ch/event/706677/)
+Link to the meeting: [RD42](https://indico.cern.ch/event/754142)